hoangphuc841/helios-operator/examples/README.md

 # Helios Operator Examples

-This directory contains example configurations for the Helios Operator, demonstrating different use cases and deployment scenarios.
+This directory contains ready-to-use example configurations for the Helios Operator, demonstrating different use cases and deployment scenarios.

+> 📚 **Looking for more examples?** Check out the comprehensive [Examples Guide](../docs/user-guide/04-examples.md) for advanced scenarios and complete real-world configurations.

-## Examples
+## 📋 Available Examples

 ### Simple Application (`simple-heliosapp.yaml`)